slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 I selected a dataset of ~167K PubMed patient summaries via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
 To demonstrate a low-code approach, SQL Server and Azure Data Studio will be used.

 The data is loaded into SQL Server on a Mac.
 For further instructions on how to set this up, check out this [tutorial](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).

-*Note*: this requires Docker to be run on your desktop.

 SQL Server is started via the terminal giving the username and password (Docker must be run on your machine):